Optimal reconstruction of general sparse stochastic block models: Weighted Majority Method

-The same holds for $\tilde E_k$. \end{prop} \begin{proof} By the calculation in \cref{lemma: expectation}, given two distinct labels of the root $\ell_1$ and $\ell_2$, for any eigenvector $\xi_i$ the mean differs by $d^k \lambda_i^k (\xi_i(\ell_1) - \xi_i(\ell_2))$.
+In particular $\ell = \arg\min\{|\lambda_i|\}_{i \in I}$ where the communities can be $\delta$-distinguished by $\{\xi_i\}_{i \in I}$.
+The same holds for $\tilde E_k$. \end{proposition} \begin{proof} By the calculation in \cref{lemma: expectation}, given two distinct labels of the root $\ell_1$ and $\ell_2$, for any eigenvector $\xi_i$ the mean differs by $d^k \lambda_i^k (\xi_i(\ell_1) - \xi_i(\ell_2))$.
 We want the variance around each mean to be small enough so that with high probability the obtained values with different root labels will be separated.
 In particular, we want the probability that the sum is concentrated within half this difference around the mean.
 The probability of overlap is then bounded using Chebyshev's inequality by

 In order for this to be small as we desired, we need to satisfy a couple conditions.
 In particular, we require that